haydenjeune/kvstore/pkg/store/readme.md

 ## `HashIndexedFsAppendOnlyStorage`

 This storage engine extends FsAppendOnlyStorage to maintain an index that maps key values to a byte offset into the storage file.
-This allows much faster reads, at the cost of storing all key data in memory.
+This allows much faster reads, at the cost of storing all key data (but not value) in memory.
 Some extra complexity is also introduced in that the index needs to be rebuilt on startup if the file already exists.

 ### Advantages